TheDapperDeveloper/digital-crafts/week12/react-review/react-review/REDUX.md

 createStore is a function from redux that creates store.
 The store is a big object and state is an object so we access items by using dot notation.

 Moving from local to global state removes the need for props

+to move action to reducer you need to use a payload